There are certain things you can do to help your kid cope with trauma. You can learn more about dealing with childhood trauma here.

 Maintain Routine

-The first thing to keep in mind is that you need to maintain the child’s routine.
+The first thing to remember is that you need to maintain the child’s routine.
 Too often, when trauma happens, one lets the child do whatever he or she wants.
 However, what the child needs at that moment is routine.

 Whatever trauma just happened has already ruined their normal for them, so they need something in their life that is familiar and structured.
 So whether that means going to school, to a daycare, continuing sports, or anything else that’s normal to their routine, make sure that you keep them up.